 Fibrosis is the pathological overaccumulation of excess connective tissue as a result of imbalances during the body’s healing processes following an injury, whether chronic or acute, from activated myofibroblasts.
 The shift from appropriate wound healing to pathological fibrosis occurs as the rate of extracellular matrix deposition outstrips the rate of degradation.
 This results in thickened less elastic tissue, scar formation, reduced organ function, and ultimately organ failure.
 Epidemiologic data shows that nearly 45% of all deaths in the developed world are attributed to chronic fibroproliferative diseases and with only two drugs approved by the FDA for treatment, there is clearly an unmet clinical need.

-The epithelial mesenchymal transition is implicated as the mechanism behind the increase in myofibroblasts as epithelial cells transition to deal with the tissue injury.
+Epithelial to mesenchymal transition (EMT) is implicated as the mechanism behind the increase in myofibroblasts as epithelial cells transition to deal with the tissue injury.
 In the liver, transforming growth factor-β1 has been shown to downregulate epithelial markers (E-Cadherin, Zonula Occludens Protein-1) while upregulating mesenchymal marker expression (Collagen, Smooth Muscle Actin, Vimentin).
 This can provide some insight into the mechanism behind fibrosis and shows myofibroblasts as a potential therapeutic target.
 The challenge lies in the disentangling of the normal healing response from the pathological.